andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 In a [previous post]({{< ref "/blog/boardgames_part_one.md" >}}) I described a data download from [boardgamegeek.com](https://boardgamegeek.com/) (BGG) on Sep 19, 2022.

-In this post, I'll describe an exploratory data analysis on this data set.
+In this post, I'll describe an exploratory data analysis on this data set by:

-First, I'll describe an investigation into the "geek rating" of a boardgame.
-I'll use this geek rating to narrow the scope of boardgames we look at.
+1) Describing an investigation into the "geek rating" of a boardgame, and using this geek rating to narrow the scope of boardgames I look at.

-Second, I'll give an overview of general characteristics of this boardgame dataset.
+2) Give an overview of general characteristics of this boardgame dataset.

-Third, I'll try to answer the question "Are we in a golden age of boardgames?" by looking at how boardgame ratings have changed over time.
+3) Answer the question "Are we in a golden age of boardgames?" by looking at how boardgame ratings have changed over time.

 ## Overview of Data